 #4.
 Engage in some light exercise.

-If you prefer intense exercise, include a warm-up and a cool-down to allow your nervous system to distinguish between exercise and rest, preventing the sympathetic nervous system from overpowering the parasympathetic.
+If you prefer intense exercise, include a warm-up and a cool-down to allow your nervous system to distinguish between activity and rest, preventing the sympathetic nervous system from overpowering the parasympathetic.
 A little exercise each day can help regulate the nervous system in either case.

 #5.
 Visualize your feelings